sherifButt/mindfullai/tutorial/3_link-diagrams-and-instructions.md

 3. **Linking Diagrams and Instructions**: Each node in your Diagram can be associated with an instruction in the Instructions table.
 This can be done by storing the instruction ID as part of the node's data in the Diagram JSON.
 When you want to execute the logic defined by the Diagram, you can parse the Diagram JSON, extract the instruction IDs, fetch the corresponding Instructions from the Instruction table, and execute them in the order defined by the Diagram.

-   Here's a mermaid sequence diagram for linking diagram nodes with instructions and executing them:
+   This is a mermaid sequence diagram for linking diagram nodes with instructions and executing them:

    ```mermaid
    sequenceDiagram